 On the other hand, the new design and materials [61] must be validated for operation.
-Material properties and the coating options ha to be .
+Material properties and the coating options have to be validated for the operation in the LHC.
 For this purposes, a rich program of validation is in progress, involving:

 - tests at HiRadMat, covering both material samples as well as full jaw validation;